Meet Dr David Helfand

-After graduation, I moved to Massachusetts in hopes of furthering my career in psychology and mental health.
-During this time, I studied Kripalu Yoga and became a certified yoga instructor.
-I founded Conscious Being Yoga in order to provide private yoga retreats and classes in my students’ homes or offices.
-While growing the new yoga business, I was also working with families in their homes providing therapeutic services alongside a master’s level clinician.
-After one year of providing yoga and therapy services, it became clear that I would need to return to school for an advanced degree.
+After college, I moved to Massachusetts in hopes of furthering my career in psychology and mental health.
+During this time, I became a certified Kripalu yoga instructor.
+I founded Conscious Being Yoga and provided private yoga retreats and classes in my students’ homes or offices.
+While growing the new yoga business, I was also working with families in their homes providing therapeutic and psychological services.
+It soon became apparent that in order to really help people, I would need to push my education even farther, so I applied to graduate schools and was accepted into the doctoral program at William James College (formerly known as The Massachusetts School of Professional Psychology).

-I was accepted by William James College (formerly known as The Massachusetts School of Professional Psychology) where I studied health and clinical psychology and completed a dissertation on the therapeutic relationship during neurofeedback treatment.
-During my studies, I also became certified in neurofeedback and worked as a technician in an office for over three years.
-After graduation, I started a neurofeedback program connected to a medium size group practice in Beverly, Massachusetts.
-I grew the business of two and a half years until I decided my aspirations included more than working in someone else’s office and more than providing traditional psychotherapy alongside neurofeedback treatment.
+My graduate studies were mostly in health and clinical psychology, and I completed my dissertation on the therapeutic relationship during neurofeedback treatment.
+During graduate school, I also became certified in neurofeedback and worked as a technician in an office for over three years honing my craft.
+After graduation, I started a neurofeedback program within a group practice in Beverly, Massachusetts.
+I grew the business for a couple of years until I decided that it was time to start my own business once again.
+I founded LifeWise, LLC to finally bring my vision of care to those in need.
+It has been an amazing journey of self-exploration, being of service to others, and finding balance with a growing family.